Angler's Guide: Tips on Fishing for Black Bass in Florida

-The largemouth bass is the best known and most popular freshwater game fish in Florida.
+The largemouth bass is the best known and most popular freshwater black bass game fish in Florida.
 Found statewide, largemouth bass have excellent growth rates, particularly in the productive waters of central Florida.
 Historically known for huge bass, Florida remains an outstanding destination to catch a trophy.

 Spring is the best time of year to catch bass, when fish move into shallow water to spawn.
 Spawning may occur as early as January in extreme south Florida and as late as May in the panhandle, but March and April are peak months.
 Most large bass are taken at this time; after spawning, many large females move to offshore areas.

 The best live bait is a golden shiner, fished under a float or free-lined.
 Typically, the shiner is hooked through the lips or back with a large hook, 2/0 to 5/0.
 A medium to medium-heavy rod with 14- to 20-pound test line is preferred, particularly when fishing in areas with thick vegetation or cover.

 The plastic worm is the most dependable artificial bait for largemouth bass.
 A weedless "Texas- or Carolina-rigged" worm is effective for fishing Florida lakes with heavy plant cover.
 Worms come in a variety of colors and scents, and bass may favor certain types depending on light conditions; be sure to have both light and dark colors available, as well as several sizes of tapered worm weights from 1/8 to ounce.
 Purple "metalflake" or "red shad" worms with twirly-tails are popular, and plastic lizards can be effective as well.